djalbat/the-occam-user-manual/content/getting-started/installing-the-cli-tools.md

 ```

 If you do then you can safely skip to the next section.
-Otherwise if you see an error then the second caveat applies to you and you will have to read on.
+Otherwise, if you see an error then the second caveat applies to you and you will have to read on.

 An error occurs when there is another application called `open` that takes precedence over the `open` npm package that you have just installed.
-One workaround, therefore, is to create a symbolic link to the package that ensures it takes precedence.
+One workaround is to create a symbolic link to the package in order to ensure that it takes precedence.
-This may render the other application useless, however in practice this is rarely an issue.
+This may render the other application useless, but in practice this is rarely an issue.
-It is, however, worth just mentioning what kinds of applications are likely to be pushed aside, so to speak, by this workaround.
+It is worth briefly mentioning what kinds of applications are likely to be pushed aside by this workaround, however.
-In the case of MacOS the `open` CLI tool can be used to open files with their registered applications.
+In the case of MacOS, the native `open` CLI tool can be used to open files with their registered applications.
 For example, you could open a PDF file with the system's default PUF viewer.
-On other unixy systems the `open` application is likely to be a legacy graphics utility.
+On other unixy systems the native `open` application is likely to be a legacy graphics utility.
-In either case pushing it aside will do no lasting harm.
+In either case, temporarily pushing it to one side will do no lasting harm.

 To continue, in order to create a symbolic link you first need to know the fully qualified path to the npm global installation directory.
 This is easily recovered as the first line of the output from the following command: